Social Sonar: spatial audio for social wayfinding

 The moment when Seeker 3 finds Waiter 3

 However, Social Sonar's precision is inherently lower than visual navigation tools.
 As a result, users can't preview or plan their route in advance.
-Persistent and continuous information delivery isn't feasible via audio due to listening fatigue for the user.
+Persistent continuous information delivery isn't feasible via audio due to listening fatigue.

 outcomes.